nigelredding/act65.github.io/about.md

 ### Me

-Hey.
-I am a wana-be smart person.
+Hey, my name is Alex.
+I am currently studying a post grad diploma in computer science.

+The unifying theme across all my interests seems to be, **how to think**.
+Thus the questions I am interested in are;

+* what is thinking?
+Intelligence, creativity, learning, and consciousness.
+* how do people think?
+Neuroscience and psychology.
+* how (should) people think?
+The scientific method, metacognitive strategies and ??
+* how (should) groups of people think? culture engineering, management and facilitation.
+* how to do (good) research?
+* how (should) computers/structures think/function?
+Computer architectures, formal languages and artificial intelligence.
+* how to learn?
+Machine learning and education.
+* anything meta.

+What is the best way to think?

 ### This blog

-Yet another blog.
-I will write here to organise my thoughts, to practice explanations and to explore ideas.
+I write here to organise my thoughts, to practice explanations and to explore ideas.
+(I think blogging/writing is a powerful method to aid the critical analysis of ideas and would encourage others to do the same.)

-If others happen to learn from these posts awesome!
+Otherwise, if others happen to learn from these posts awesome!

-My main interest is exploring how to think, and by extension, how machines should think.

-The topics I will (probably) write about are machine learning and neural networks.
-Within that I am interested in;

-* representation learning
-* unsupervised and hebbian learning
-* analysis of neural networks
-* learning hyper-parameters
-* adapting morphology of neural networks
-* convolution and signals
-* explanations and occams razor
-* learning how to learn and meta cognition

-So pretty much anything related to consciousness, learning and intelligence.